AvtsVivek/LearnCpp/src/tasks/431170-TemplateContainerCustomIteratorStdReverse/ReadMe.md

 ## Notes

+1. Reverse alogos need bidirectional iterator.

-1. Here we try the std Reverse alog.
+2. Here we try the std Reverse alog.

-2. For the reverse to work, we need a decrement operator, the `--operator`.
+3. For the reverse to work, we need a decrement operator, the `--operator`.

 ```cpp
 // Prefix decrement